-Current Physical Examination - must be within the last year

-Tetanus Booster (Tdap) - Booster must be within the last 10 years (Tetanus Toxoid (TT) not acceptable).

-Hepatitis B Titer

-If non-immune to Hep B, series of immunizations must be started or a declination waiver must be signed.
-You can obtain a waiver from Lakeview College of Nursing.
-You must submit documentation of each shot as you receive.

-Seasonal Flu Vaccination (required annually)

-1 Varicella Zoster (Chicken Pox) - Required even if you have been vaccinated or had the disease in the past.

-If titer indicates low or no immunity, two boosters of Varicella vaccine 4 weeks apart followed by a titer 4-6 weeks after second booster shot is required.
-You must submit documentation of each booster and titer.

-A MMR Titer - A titer for Measles, Mumps, and Rubella is required even if you have been vaccinated in the past.

-If titer indicates low or no immunity, two boosters of MMR vaccine 4 weeks apart followed by a titer 4-6 weeks after second booster shot is required.
-You must submit documentation of each booster and titer.

-Tuberculin Skin Test (TST) (required annually) A 2step TB test must be done first, prior to annual testing with a single step technique.
-TST reading must be done 48 hours after first injection.
-Second test is to be done 7 days from first test per CDC recommendations.
-A student may elect to have a TB Quantiferon drawn in lieu of the skin test.

-10 Panel Urine Drug Screen (must be dated within 3 months from date of admission)

-CPR Certification -Only two courses accepted are: The American Heart Association-BLS Healthcare Provider -OR- The American Red Cross-CPR/AED for Professional Rescuers and Health Care Providers.

-- Proof of Meningococcal Vaccine - Hepatitis A is highly recommended, but is not required.
+- Current Physical Examination must be within the last year - Tetanus Booster (Tdap) Booster must be within the last 10 years (Tetanus Toxoid (TT) not acceptable). - Positive Hepatitis B Titer If non-immune, the series must be started and a repeated titer submitted.
+You must upload documentation of each shot as they are received. - Seasonal Flu Vaccination (required annually) - Positive Varicella Titer - If non-immune, the series must be started and a repeated titer submitted.
+You must upload documentation of each shot as they are received. - Positive MMR Titer If non-immune, the series must be started and a repeated titer submitted.
+You must upload documentation of each shot as they are received. - Tuberculin Skin Test (TST) (one of the following) - 1.
+The two-step TB test must be done when entering college.
+A single-step technique can be used for annual renewals if the current test has not expired.
+Otherwise, a two-step must be completed again. - 2.
+A student may elect to have a TB Quantiferon drawn in place of the skin test. - 3.
+Quantiferon Gold Blood Test Required if a student has had BCG vaccine or a past positive. - 4.
+A student with a history of a positive result a required negative chest x-ray to have been done within 1 year of admissions.
+The student will be required to do yearly TB questionnaire during enrollment. - 10 Panel Urine Drug Screen Must be completed through the CastleBranch system. - CPR Certification -Only two courses accepted are: The American Heart Association-BLS Healthcare Provider -OR- The American Red Cross-CPR/AED for Professional Rescuers and Health Care Providers. - Meningococcal Vaccine Proof of immunization. - Hepatitis A is highly recommended but is not required.

-Additional information regarding health requirements is provided within admission packet.
+Additional information regarding health requirements is provided within the enrollment packet.